qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

   ensure that :guilabel:`Show Rulers` and :guilabel:`Show Guides` in :menuselection:`View`
   menu are checked.
 Then, click and drag from within the ruler to the paper sheet.
-  A vertical or horizontal line is added to the paper and you can set its position following the coordinates displayed at the left bottom of the composer dialog.
+  A vertical or horizontal line is added to the paper and you can set its position following the coordinates displayed at the left bottom of the print layout dialog.
 * or regular **Grid**.

 Whether grids or guides should be shown is set in :menuselection:`View` menu.
-There, you can also decide if they might be used to snap composer items.
+There, you can also decide if they might be used to snap layout items.
 The :guilabel:`Grid and guides` section lets you customize grid settings like :guilabel:`Grid spacing`, :guilabel:`Grid offset` and :guilabel:`Snap tolerance` to your need.
 The tolerance is the maximum distance below which an item is snapped